Authorise and capture payments

 - If the pre-authorisation is approved, the order status becomes

-is in the Related Transactions list.
-To collect the authorised amount, click the round arrow button to Capture the payment.The pre-authorisation transaction in the Related Transactions list
+Active.
+The approved transaction with the type ofPA(pre-authorisation) is in the Related Transactions list.
+To collect the authorised amount, click the round arrow button to Capture the payment.

 Enter the amount to capture

-After the capture is processed, the order status becomes Complete
+After the capture is processed, the order status becomes Complete.

-for Stripe.
-You can use the round-arrow Refund button to make a full or partial refund, as for any debit (DB
+The capture transaction appears in the Related Transactions list with the transaction type of CP (capture) for CardCorp or DB (debit) for Stripe.
+You can use the round-arrow Refund button to make a full or partial refund, as for any DB (debit) transaction.
+We recommend that you make a full refund.

 The Refund button beside the capture transaction in Related Transactions